IES Paris French Studies

 Requirements

 Students must have completed four semesters of college-level French (or the equivalent).
-Students must be enrolled in a French course the semester prior to study abroad.
-Some university courses may not be available to sophomores.
-Students must also enroll in an appropriate- level IES French language course.
-The application requirements can be found on the IES website.
+Students must be enrolled in a French course the semester prior to studying abroad.
+Students must also enroll in an appropriate-level IES French language course.

 Academic Credit

 Each semester, students must carry 15 semester credit hours.
 Students are not permitted to take less than 15 credits unless they have the permission of their dean and advisor in advance.
-French Majors/Minors must take the majority their courses in French at one of the Universities.
-Non-French majors/minors must enroll in at least one courses at one of the universities.
 NO English options on this program!
 Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 Curriculum